-We Grow Our Grapes – the Source of Our Wines
+The Source of Our Wines

 Our area became an established grape growing area due to prohibition!
 After that law passed, the Welch Company came out here to get the Italian immigrants (with their old world heritage of grape growing) to grow Concord grapes for them.
-We still have a five acre Concord block producing grapes for our wines that was planted in 1921!

-The Concord acreage in our area has shrunk from its high of over 2000 acres in the late 1960’s when the modern wine industry’s grape varieties came to the fore.
+The Concord acreage in our county has shrunk from its high of over 2000 acres in the late 1960’s when the modern wine industry’s grape varieties came to the fore.
 Yet even today our county, Phelps, has the most grape acreage in Missouri due to that leg up from prohibition, no less.

 Our vineyards are in the Ozark Highlands viticultural area, a designation showing the source of our grapes.
 We are also in a larger Ozark Mountain viticultural area which extends into Arkansas and Oklahoma.